Trypocopris vernalis

-Trypocopris vernalis, (previously listed under the Geotrupes genus as Geotrupes vernalis) known sometimes by the common name spring dumbledor or spring dor beetle, is a type of dung beetle.
-The beetle has a black color that shows nearly no reflectance in the near infrared part of the spectrum.
-The larva of Trypocopris vernalis feeds on dung of animals such as sheep (Ovis aries) and red foxes (Vulpes vulpes).
+Trypocopris vernalis (formerly classified in the genus Geotrupes as Geotrupes vernalis), sometimes known as the spring dor beetle, and occasionally referred to as the spring dumbledor, is a species of dung beetle in the family Geotrupidae.
+The beetle is black in colour and shows very low reflectance in the near-infrared part of the spectrum.
+The larvae feed on the dung of animals including sheep (Ovis aries) and red foxes (Vulpes vulpes).

 Distribution

 Trypocopris vernalis is found in Europe and Asia Minor.
-Trypocopris vernalis are considered a super-dominant or dominant species of earth-boring dung beetles depending on the season, being most prevalent during the spring and early summer, with rare sightings in the autumn.
-According to Hülsmann et al., Trypocopris vernalis prefers open or semi-open areas and young woodlands.
+It has been recorded as a dominant or super-dominant species of earth-boring dung beetles depending on the season, being most prevalent in spring and early summer and only rarely seen in autumn.
+According to Hülsmann et al., the species prefers open or semi-open areas and young woodlands.